- Official clinical electives funded by the UCLA Center for World Health

 Are these clinical electives available to non-UCLA medical students?

-We require 2 recommendation forms from UCLA faculty and one letter from the Dean of Student Affairs and Graduate Medical Education.
+We require 2 completed recommendation forms from UCLA faculty and one letter from the Associate Dean for Student Affairs.